 We may also be in the middle of a domain name bubble.
 Right now all domainers are talking about is how short letter/number domains purchased by Chinese buyers are dominating the market (see http://techcrunch.com/2015/12/12/china-making-domain-name-history/).
 There has never been anything like this in the domain industry.
 Every year a few .coms would always sell for crazy high prices, but it was never a speculative frenzy like it is today.
 Americans are buying these “Chinese” type domains not to use them, but only to resell them.
 Everybody is expecting quick profits.
 Everybody has reasons why it will last another few years.
 Everybody says it is not a bubble.
 That is typically how it goes until the bubble bursts.

 Throughout history, there have always been bubbles (Dutch tulips in the 1600s, dot-com stocks, real estate, Bitcoin, etc.).
 There is nothing necessarily wrong with being involved in a bubble.
+Take Bitcoin, for example.
+Bitcoin has been a tremendous source of income for millions of people that have invested in it.
+Even today people are using online trading platforms such as Bitcoin Revolution to make money from the cryptocurrency.
+While some have argued that there may be some sort of bitcoin revolution scam, these claims are unsubstantiated and frankly not true.
 The key is to be aware of what is happening.
 To know you are in the bubble and not get blinded by what everyone else is saying and doing.
 See through the hype.
 Make your own decisions.
 Think for yourself.Share: